FrancescaK/MongoDB_Community_Kit/speaking.md

 Top 5 Tips on creating awesome Slide Decks:

 * Be precise: Most user group organizers make slides available online after the user group, so make sure they are correct and to the point.
 * Be visual: a clever picture, easy to read chart, or even simple bullet points convey clear information.
+This is often more effective than code examples.
 * Use big fonts!
 Some meeting rooms are large and it is always hard to see from the back of the room.
 * Avoid including full text such as sentences and paragraphs in your slides.
 This makes it difficult for people to pay attention to your thoughts and expertise.
 * Code samples: As a rule of thumb, keep code samples between 8-10 lines for simple readability.
+Highlight the important lines.
 * Know your audience - The audience is generally knowledgeable about MongoDB and related technologies.
 They are interested in hearing your insights and experience so they can become better MongoDB developers.

 ####Other great resources to help you build well-designed slides: